ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 30 - 1.9.21

-:cherry_blossom: I continued to work on the sales prediction project.
+:cherry_blossom: I continued to work on the catalog demand project.
 I looked into relations between a few predictive variables that I believe might affect the target variable (average sales amount) by using the scatterplot tool.
 Here are a few samples:

 ![D30_years_as_customer](/images/D30_years_as_customer.png)